Ascher176/CSE110/index.md

 ## Quote

-Even though I am a fan of inspirational quotes, I don't really have a favourite one.
-However, the first thing that comes to my mind whenever I think about a quote is [this](./linked.md).
+Even though I am a fan of inspirational quotes, I'm not too sure which one to put here.
+However, the first thing that comes to my mind whenever I think of a quote is [this](./linked.md).

 ## Good habits that I really want
 ### but do not have discipline to maintain